Planned Parenthood To Stay Open During The Coronavirus Pandemic

 Advertisement

-"We know that sexual and reproductive health care cannot wait, even during a pandemic," Lauren Kokum, associate director of Health & Education Media at Planned Parenthood, elaborated in an email to Refinery29.
+"We know that sexual and reproductive health care cannot wait, even during a pandemic," a Planned Parenthood spokesperson elaborated in an email to Refinery29.
 "They are lifesaving services, which is why Planned Parenthood health centers across the country are doing whatever they can to ensure people have the care and information they need."

 This declaration comes even as Ohio attempts to order all clinics in the state to cease offering surgical abortions for the duration of the pandemic.